DaveBenham/VenomModules/README.md

 ## POLY SAMPLE & HOLD ANALOG SHIFT REGISTER
 ![Poly Sample & Hold Analog Shift Register module image](doc/PolySHASR.png)
-Ten row polyphonic sample and hold combined with a shift register.
+Ten row polyphonic sample and hold combined with a shift register, with oversampling options.

 Each row has its own polyphonic Trigger and Data inputs, and a polyphonic Hold output.
 In total that is 10 independent polyphonic sample and hold circuits.
 However, the inputs are normaled in a way that enables consecutive rows to function as a shift register.